The Lytham St Annes Art Collection

 Herding the Sheep along the Country Lane

-However, it should be noted that Christies (2014) attribute this painting to his son, Alfred Augustus Glendening, Jnr (1861-1907); further investigation is required.
+However, it should be noted that Christies (2014) attribute this painting to his son, Alfred Augustus Glendening (1861-1907).
+Further investigation is required.

 PAINTING

-The Village Postman seems unusual for Glendening as it features four figures, although it could be compared to Resting by the Wayside, which features three figures and a flock of sheep.
-In this painting light touches of white on the trees is a reminder of Constable, who uses this effect.
-The red jumper also shows that he had viewed Constable's paintings, which often contained this characteristic touch of red paint.
+The Village Postman seems unusual for Glendening as it features four figures, although it could in fact be compared to Resting by the Wayside, which features three figures and a flock of sheep.
+In this painting light touches of white on the trees is a reminder of Constable, who used this effect.
+The red jumper also shows that he had viewed Constable's paintings which often contained this characteristic touch of red paint.

 REFERENCES